 I’m Irish more than anything else, but I’ve never been to Ireland.
 Honestly, Japan is the only foreign country I’ve been to that doesn’t border the United States.

 My parents went to Ireland a few years ago and my mom blogged all about their Ireland trip.
-You can read her posts here and go on a virtual trip to Ireland that way.
+You can read her posts about Irish culture and the country itself on Life Of 2 Snowbirds.

 Play some St. Patrick’s Day games

-If you want a fun way to spend some family time that doesn’t involve a screen (television or laptop), play some games.
+If you want a fun way to spend some family time together, play some games.

-You can purchase games, like the Who Is Most Like A Leprechaun? game (above) as an instant download.
+You can purchase games, like the St. Patrick’s Day Scavenger Hunt (above) as an instant download.
 Print it out and play with your family right away.

-You can also find some other printable St. Patrick’s Day games online, so you can play all night long.
+You can find plenty of St. Patrick’s Day printable games online, so you can play all night long.

-Do you have any fun ways to celebrate St. Patrick’s Day at home?
+Do you have any fun ideas to celebrate St. Patrick’s Day at home?
 Let us know in the comments.